jmandel/interop-2019-nprms/ehi-export.md

 ```

 Note that we use an extension property because the output files don't follow the FHIR async API convention
-(ndjson files containing one resoruce per line; all entries within a given file are of a uniform type).
+(ndjson files containing one resource per line; all entries within a given file are of a uniform type).
 Alternatively, we might avoid using an extension here and instead push the final URLs into `DocumentReference`
 resources, like: